 But this statement ‘buying a domain name’ is a bit tricky because you cannot buy a domain outright or permanently.
-But you can register a domain for a certain period of time.
+But you can register a domain for a certain period.
 This is like renting an apartment from an apartment complex.

 But it doesn’t mean that you have to forget your domain once the lease time ends.
 You can renew the registration continually and keep using it as long as you want.
 You can register most domains for 1 year, however, some domain extensions may be available for 2 years to 10 years.

 Here’re some of the popular domain registrars where you can register a domain name: